 Snowboards typically have a sidecut between 6 and 8m.
 This is a deep sidecut that allows for quick and sharp turns.
 The Goat has a rather large sidecut radius of 11.5m.
-That’s a drastic change from snowboards but nowhere near how large a radius skis have on average of 15m or more.
-What this translates to is wider turns but with much more confidence at higher speeds.
+That’s a drastic change from the norm but nowhere near how the normal large radius skis have of 15m or more.
+What this translates to is wider turn arcs but with much more confidence at higher speeds.

-I found the Goat to be easy to turn in all situations despite its large turning radius.
+I found the Goat to be easy to turn in all situations despite what the large radius would suggest.
 Tight trees, open glades, and alpine terrain.
-Railing a turn on the board is great but bear in mind, with an 11.5m sidecut, turns are not going to be as fast and easy to come by unless you add more muscle.
+Railing a turn on the board is great but bear in mind, with an 11.5m sidecut, turns are not going to be as tight and easy to come by unless you add more muscle.
 That being said, I never had a problem turning this board in the trees at all.

-The only time I have a tricky time riding The Goat is on an out track from an area called Hanging Lake.
-It tends to become a gnarly, icy bermed track that leads to the bottom of the mountain.
+The only place I have a tricky time riding The Goat is on an out track from an area called Hanging Lake.
+It tends to become a gnarly, icy-bermed track that leads to the bottom of the mountain.
 At times, I feel like I catch the tail on a few of the sharpest corners but this is likely due to the length of the board rather than the sidecut.
 I can’t imagine what skiers on 190cm skis feel like.

 This board has absolutely no issues floating in Powder.
 After all, it is 166cm in length and has a waist width of 270.
 This is a lot of board.
 What comes with a lot of board?
 A lot of surface area and therefore a lot of float.
 Add to the large amount of surface area, a set-back stance of 17mm and taper of 11mm and you know the goat handles almost any pow situation

-In all but the lightest and flattest pow, The Cardiff Goat floats really well.
 As I have a steep front foot angle (30 degrees) I am not able to set my bindings back as far as I would like.
-If I had a more “normal front foot angle of 18 degrees-ish I think I could move my bindings back and gain some more float.
+If I had a more normal front foot angle of 18 degrees-ish I think I could move my bindings back and gain some more float.
 There is 11mm of taper that helps the tail sink just a little.

-I still have to lean back to keep the nose afloat, but this is an all-mountain board, not a powder board.
+I still have to lean back a little to keep the nose afloat, but this is an all-mountain board, not a powder board.
 That should be expected.